 - In a medium mixing bowl combine the flour, baking powder, and salt.
 Use a whisk to combine.

 - Remove the dough onto a flour dusted surface and dust the top with a little more flour.
 Roll the dough so that it is 3/4 of an inch thick.
-Cut the dough using a knife or a biscuit butter into 9 pieces.
+Cut the dough using a knife or a biscuit cutter into 9 pieces.

-- Place the but biscuits on the baking sheet and into the oven.
+- Place the biscuits on the baking sheet and into the oven.
 Bake until the tops are a light golden brown, 12 to 15 minutes.
 Serve hot.

 Melissa cooks, confesses, and corrals chickens and children at Bless this Mess, where you can find healthy recipes (with some simple desserts included), a peak at her hobby farm, and the joys of raising five little ones, eight years old and younger.
 She’s got a whole lot of mess to bless!